Roger LaLonde

-Roger LaLonde (born January 6, 1942) is a former football player who played for the Detroit Lions, New York Giants, Montreal Alouettes and Hamilton Tiger-Cats.
+Roger LaLonde (born January 6, 1942) is an American former professional football player who played for the Detroit Lions, New York Giants, Montreal Alouettes and Hamilton Tiger-Cats.
 He won the Grey Cup with Hamilton in 1967.
 He previously played college football at Muskingum University in New Concord, Ohio.
 LaLonde was selected in the 1964 NFL draft by the Lions (Round 15, #201 overall).
 He was also picked in the 1964 AFL draft by the Boston Patriots (Round 8, #61 overall).